mattweingarten/amazonecho/README.md

 ##Setup
-First add `gem 'amazonecho'` to your gemfile then to setup up the server create a new rails app, generate a controller: <br>
+First add `gem 'amazonecho'` to your gemfile then to setup up the server create a new rails app and run the following rake command: <br>

+`$rake amazonecho 'build'`<br>

+Or do it manually and copy the following code into the IntentController:<br>
 `class IntentController < ApplicationController` <br>
 and copy the following code into it.
 Also it requires a already setup [Intent schema](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/alexa-skills-kit-interaction-model-reference) and [ngrok proxy](https://ngrok.com/) to your localhost.